Tour type: Family

 Cairo to Aswan flight upgrade

 Very early this morning there is an option to take a tour to enjoy sunrise at the stunning temples to Ramses II at Abu Simbel.
 These fascinating temples were completely dismantled and rebuilt stone by stone to save them from the rising waters of Lake Nasser.
 If you choose not to take the optional Abu Simbel tour, the morning is free for you to enjoy Aswan's busy and exotic bazaar, or perhaps relax at the hotel before we jump board our traditional felucca sailboat and start our sailing down the Nile.
 We enjoy a fun night's sleep on the deck of the sailboat and are well looked after by our friendly Nubian crew.
-During the voyage, clean toilets & showers are available on board our support boat which joins up with the felucca from time to time (there is also an option to upgrade to a luxury Nile cruise boat).
+During the voyage, clean toilets & showers are available on board our support boat which joins up with the felucca from time to time (there is also an option to upgrade to a night in the hotel in place of sleeping on the felucca).

 On board felucca